VCSTDN2024/imad5112-assignment-2-ST10471529/README.md

 - **Figure 2**: Screenshot of the app's main screen.
 - **Figure 3**: Screenshot of the app's result page.
 - **Figure 4**: Screenshot of the app's review page.
+- **Figure 5**: Screenshot of the review of my readme file on gemini.
+- **Figure 6**: Screenshot of the review of my readme file, the second half of what was said.
+- **Figure 7**: Screenshot of the review on my readme file, the final half of what was said.

 ---